-Spring session of GATE Day starts on Tuesday, January 17.
-Please review the GATE Day schedule at the left for details.
-Those 4th and 5th grade students who were or will be accepted into the GATE program since the start of Fall GATE Day are also eligible to attend the Spring session.
-Required paperwork to attend GATE Day will be sent home with the student in December and there will be a parent orientation meeting in January (see above).
+GATE Day classes for 3rd grade GATE students are scheduled for May 24, 31 and June 7.
+Please review the updated GATE Day schedule at the left for details.
+Required paperwork to attend GATE Day will be sent home with the student after Spring Break.
 You can find GATE Day curriculum information on page three of Mrs. Green's September, 2016, newsletter.
 Please contact your school site GATE Facilitator or the GATE office for any questions.

 GATER, a non-profit parent group dedicated to supporting GATE in PVSD, has offered a Battle of the Books competition, Science assemblies, and the Disney Youth Program for middle schoolers, among other events.
 Please visit the GATER page (at left) or their website directly at www.pvsdgater.org to register your PVSD GATE student and get more information about these events and others planned for the upcoming school year.